PeaceMaker503/iManage/README.md

 ## Description:

 ## Requirements:
+* Java 8: you may find the installations instructions [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
-* Netbeans IDE 8.2
+* Netbeans IDE 8.2: you may find the installations instructions [here](https://netbeans.org/downloads/)
-* Docker
+* Docker Engine: you may find the installation instructions [here](https://docs.docker.com/engine/installation/)

 ## Installation instructions:

 To use iManage, please clone this repository to the desired folder of your computer.
 You will find the required libraries and also the source code of the three projects of iManage.

-### iManage project
+### Set up the iManage project (Web application)

 1. Create the project from existing sources (web application)
 2. Set up the database:
   * Name: imanage
   * User: root
   * Password: mamaya
-3. Fix the paths of file savings of the iManage project
+3. Fix the paths of file savings of the iManage project:
+  * asdas
+    * Internship convention generation: /src/
+    * Save a CV:
+    *

 ### Set up the iCompany project (Company A)